Asthma and Allergies: What’s the Connection?

 • Wheezing

 Asthma can be managed using asthma remedies.
-Even though, there is no cure for asthma, but with good asthma care, education, and management, asthmatic people can lead active and healthy lives.
-Role of Allergy in Asthma If you have asthma that is triggered by allergens, you may experience asthma symptoms when you:
+Even though there is no cure for asthma, with good asthma care, education, and management, asthmatic people can lead active and healthy lives.

 • Are exposed to mold